Xatenev/example-c11-threads-file-searcher-semaphore/README.md

 # C11 threads and semaphores

-Illustrating the use of C11 threads and semaphores by recursively searching a directory for filenames.
+Illustrating the use of C11 threads and semaphores by recursively searching a directory for filenames for educational purposes on Libera IRC channel #c.

 ## Compile